 The popularity of tree nuts is rapidly increasing these days!
 What is the reason for this?
 Obviously, because they are nutrient-dense and have a variety of health benefits!
 When it comes to eating well, they are the perfect snacks.
-However, many of us tend to resist nuts while on a weight-loss diet, but you may be shocked to learn that certain nuts can help you lose weight!
+However, many of us tend to resist hazelnuts while on a weight-loss diet, but you may be shocked to learn that certain nuts can help you lose weight!

 Hazelnuts are sweet in flavor and can be eaten raw or roasted.
 They’re also called ‘filberts,’ and they’re rich in proteins, fats, minerals, and vitamins.

 There are many health benefits of hazelnuts, such as aiding in the reduction of blood fat levels, the regulation of blood pressure, the reduction of inflammation, and the improvement of blood sugar levels, and many more.